supreethr23/Hybrid-Identity-with-Entra-ID/Labfiles/Lab02-Setup-SSPR.md

-# Lab 2: Configuring Self-service password reset for user accounts in Azure AD
+# Lab 02: Configuring Self-service password reset for user accounts in Entra ID

+### Estimated Duration: 45 Minutes

 ## Lab Overview

-This lab focuses on configuring Azure AD Connect with password writeback, updating the minimum password age policy to 0, enabling self-service password reset with authentication methods via Microsoft Entra Admin Center, and validating by changing a password via the My Account page in Microsoft Edge.
+This lab focuses on configuring Entra Connect with password writeback, updating the minimum password age policy to 0, enabling self-service password reset with authentication methods via Microsoft Entra Admin Center, and validating by changing a password via the My Account page in Microsoft Edge.

 ## Lab Scenario

-In this lab scenario, you are tasked with setting up self-service password reset in Azure AD, employees can securely reset their passwords without IT intervention, improving productivity.
+In this lab scenario, you are tasked with setting up self-service password reset in Entra ID, employees can securely reset their passwords without IT intervention, improving productivity.
 Additionally, enabling password writeback ensures synchronization between on-premises and cloud environments, enhancing security and user experience.

 ## Lab objectives